tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 .. tip:: **To change the canvas size:**

-    1. Select the Toonz Raster or Raster level you want to modify in the Xsheet/Timeline.
+    1. Select the Smart Raster or Raster level you want to modify in the Xsheet/Timeline.

     2. Choose Level  →  **Canvas Size...**, the Canvas Size dialog opens.